YoeDistro/yoe-distro/docs/superproject-management.md

 # Git Superproject Management

-One controversial decisions in Yoe is the choice of Git Submodules vs Repo.
+One controversial choice in Yoe is the use of
+Git Submodules vs Repo.
 Because we need to manage multiple Git repositories, something is needed.
 There are a number of solutions including: